MegicProject/Megic-Core/README.md

 ## Getting Started

-Follow these steps to set up and run the WarungGPT-Core application:
+Follow these steps to set up and run the Megic-Core application:

 ### Installation